swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 Implementers of this profile MUST be capable of handling display information stored in the `<mdui:DisplayName>`, `<mdui:Logo>` and the `<mdui:Description>` elements.

+An Identity Provider displaying logotypes found in a Service Provider's metadata MUST be able to handle embedded in-line images, as well as vector-based images where the height and width given in metadata should be interpreted as image dimensions and not the actual size.

 <a name="authentication-context-and-level-of-assurance-handling"></a>
 #### 5.4.4.
 Authentication Context and Level of Assurance Handling